It took me a long time to start writing about me.

 Anyway, when all was concluded, I bought a little holiday home in Tenerife in the names off my children. where I have "Uso Fructu".
 This matter is one more important experience I am prepared to share for a small fee.

-My late husband passed away in Malaysia where he had taken on contract work for the King.
+My late husband passed away in Malaysia before he took on the arranged contract work for the King.
 I didn't only have to pay for my hubby's last stay at a clinic but also had to fight to get documents that were required in Tenerife.
 Actually, it was the royal connection among other factors that helped very much.
 It got us a special letter from the Ministry of Police of Malaysia, as the Apostille that was required for Spanish inheritance wasn't possible.

 This beautiful studio or Tenerife apartment is similar to a condo, as it is known in the USA.
 Of course, friends and family can stay there for short periods while it's available for so called long term rental for others.